dweekly/docs/pages/deep-linked-ads/criteo-mobile-tracking.md

 1. In your app, add [custom metadata](#branch-and-criteo-event-mapping) to your events with keys `md5_hashed_email`, and a value of an MD5 hashed email address.
 Please do **not** send unhashed emails to Branch.
 1. In the Branch dashboard, navigate to <notranslate>**Postback Config**</notranslate> within the Criteo entry of the Ads Partner Manager.
 1. Find the postback you want to edit, and add the following string in the relevant place.
-This will generally be as another event in the `"events"` array.
+This will generally be as another event in the `<notranslate>"events"</notranslate>` array.
 Please note that _OPEN_ and _INSTALL_ events do not support this parameter.
 	``` code
 	,{"event":"setHashedEmail", "email":[<@json>${(custom_data.md5_hashed_email)!}</@json>]}
 	```